porsche-design-system/porsche-design-system/packages/components/src/components/content/accordion/accordion.usage.md

 ### Heading

 The heading stays the same and does not change for collapsed or expanded state of the accordion.
-No customization of the heading like links, additional icons or any styling is allowed.
+Customization of the heading like links, additional icons or any styling is **not** allowed.
 It is recommended to keep the heading short & descriptive.

 ### Content Type
-Content within an Accordion should be short and easy to perceive with less interaction options.
+Content within an accordion should be short and easy to perceive with less interaction options.
 An accordion can contain copies, links, images.
 Elements should be arranged with the `p-grid` component.
 All content should be additional information that isn't crucial for the user journey, or the goals to achieve.
 We do not recommend to place widgets or complex interaction tasks within an accordion.

 ### Width & Height
 To ensure that the heading, and the icon are perceived as a visual group (Law of proximity), we recommend not stretching the component over the entire viewport.
 To ensure a good readability of copy please use not more than approximately 80 characters per line.
 Please find more information in the [Typography guideline](components/typography).
 The height of an accordion results from the content within the component.

 ## Usage